 Land use change is a local issue with regional consequences.
 If not understood, mitigated or otherwise planned for, land use change can affect restoration and protection efforts.
 Improving our understanding and tracking of these changes will allow us to share this information with local governments, elected officials and other stakeholders.

 Outcome: Continually improve the knowledge of land conversion and the associated impacts throughout the watershed.
 By 2016, develop a watershed-wide methodology and local-level metrics for characterizing the rate of farmland, forest and wetland conversion, measuring the extent and rate of change in impervious surface coverage and quantifying the potential impacts of land conversion to water quality, healthy watersheds and communities.
 Launch a public awareness campaign to share this information with local governments, elected officials and stakeholders.

 This Management Strategy and Logic & Action Plan are

 currently open for feedback.

 Lead Goal Implementation Team: Maintain Healthy Watersheds Goal Implementation Team (GIT 4)

 Contact: Peter Claggett (410) 267-5771

-Management Strategy: Final Land Use Methods and Metrics Development Management Strategy (pdf)
+Management Strategy: Draft Land Use Methods and Metrics Management Strategy (pdf)

-Work Plan: Final Land Use Methods and Metrics Work Plan (pdf)
+Logic & Action Plan: 2019-2020 Draft Land Use Methods and Metrics Logic and Action Plan (pdf)